eduardohurbinadev/aws-practicioner/CoreServices/ComputeServices/README.md

 ## Instance Types
 - Defines the processor, memory, and storage type
-- Cannot be changed without downtime
+- Cannot be changed without **downtime**
-- Provided in the following categories
+- Provided in the following categories:
     - General purpose
     - Compute, memory, and storage optimized
-    - Accelerate computing
+    - Accelerated computing
 - Pricing is based on instance type
 - Some instance types have unique capabilities
 ## Root Device Type